helenwhatsup/Leetcode/Graph/Google VO.md

 338. Counting Bits (with negative number)
+把负数搞成正数： (x<<1)>>1  ，算正数bits+1=负数bits

+         Using two's complement for negative numbers
+             Find the positive binary value for the negative number you want to represent.
+             Add a 0 to the front of the number, to indicate that it is positive.
+             Invert or find the complement of each bit in the number.
+             Add 1 to this number.

 Method1: